rwbutler/Skylark/README.md

 From the macOS Terminal run `carthage update --platform iOS` to build the framework then drag `Skylark.framework` into your Xcode project.

 For more information [see here](https://github.com/Carthage/Carthage#quick-start).

+# Glossary
+- Context: A context is a model representing the state of the app at a point in time.
+Most of the time a context represents the state of the UI for a screen in an app although it needn't necessarily represent an entire screen.
+- Initial context: The initial context is the context representing the state of the app when the test launches.

 ## Author